retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 default: `5`

-I've had reports where Zotero notifies extensions that items have changed, but if BBT then actually retrieves those same items, Zotero complains they "haven't been saved yet".
+I've had reports where Zotero notifies plugins that items have changed, but if BBT then actually retrieves those same items, Zotero complains they "haven't been saved yet".
 Super.
 This preference sets the number of microseconds BBT should wait after being notified before acting on the changed items.